artcom/hsm-py/README.md

 sm = Statemachine(a, s)

-# Enter and exit methods
+# Enter and exit functions

 def a_enter(data):
     # your code